Nicole-Tam/Dangers-of-Palm-Oil---Data-Visualisation-Project/bodytext.md

 https://earth.org/?endangered-species=orangutan

 Why are they important?
 Often described as “gardeners of the forest”, orangutans play a crucial role in maintaining the environments within forests.
 They are inadvertently responsible for aiding seed dispersal within the forests due to their fruit and plant-based diets.
-In fact, many seeds would not germinate successfully without the digestion of orangutans (seaworld lol).
+In fact, many seeds would not germinate successfully without the digestion of orangutans.
 Therefore, the loss of orangutans would further propel the environmental degradation and biodiversity loss within the rainforest of Indonesia as species of plants will perish.

 Current situation:
 Native to the tropical rainforests of Indonesia, Orangutans have been classified as critically endangered with habitat loss being the leading cause.
 Though there are conservation and protected areas, illegal plantations have forced more than 50% of the orangutan population into unprotected forest where they become vulnerable to poachers.
 Aside from dealing with habitat loss, low reproductive rates amongst Orangutans make their populations highly vulnerable.
 As females only give birth to one infant at a time every seven to nine years, each female will only be able to bear four to five babies over a lifetime.
 Therefore, making it harder for the species to recover from population declines.

-Introducing Palm Oil:
-To understand the main driver of habitat loss, we have to look at the palm oil industry.
-Despite the environmental devastation palm oil production in southeast asia has garnered extensive media coverage in the past, it has yet to deter the rapid growth of the industry, consequently it has not decreased deforestation for the purpose of palm oil production.

 So why has the palm oil industry thrived in the past decade?
 Surprisingly, half of the world's population rely on palm oil as a part of their diet.
 Thus, as the global population grows, so will the demand for palm oil.
 Furthermore, many companies globally are not legally required to label palm oil as an ingredient.
 Instead, it is often labelled under other terms such as ‘vegetable oil’ or ‘vegetable fat’, causing a lot of consumers to be unaware of how frequently they are purchasing products with palm oil. (maybe put photo of like stuff with palm oil that's surprising)